- 3

 Impact on Thai Organizations: What You Need to Know

-- Accounting and Finance departments — Reconciliation, reporting, and repetitive compliance tasks are being automated
+- Accounting and Finance departments — reconciliation, reporting, and repetitive compliance tasks are being automated

-- HR departments — Resume screening, scheduling, and administrative tasks are being challenged
+- HR departments — resume screening, scheduling, and administrative tasks are being challenged

-1. Upskilling Existing Employees
+1. Upskilling Your Existing Workforce

-2. Using ERP Systems as Infrastructure
+2. Use ERP as Your Foundation

 3. Process Automation Does Not Equal Job Elimination

-The Right Approach: AI Augments, Not Replaces
+The Right Approach: AI Augments, Not AI Replaces

 References